ctalandi/EXPS-RUNNING/README.md

 Now install the configuration, i.e. build the WORK folder which includes all good links to the NEMO code including the ones in the MY_SRC<br>
 and launch the compilation itself:<br>
+CAUTION: make sure that the following 3 librairies are loaded before launching the compilation:<br>
+- NETCDF-test/4.3.3.1-mpt217-intel2018<br>
+- intel-fc-18/18.0.1.163<br>
+- mpt/2.17<br>
+if not, type > module load NETCDF-test/4.3.3.1-mpt217-intel2018 or better add it once for all in your .bashrc file<br>
+NB: These librairies might change depending the target computer on which NEMO is planned to be used, you should adapt them to your own computing environment. <br>
 ```
 make install
 ```